By Alyse Bacine

 Education and Certification

-While natural healing abilities exist, proper training develops these gifts responsibly.
+While natural healing abilities exist, proper training helps you develop these gifts responsibly.
 Quality education provides necessary boundaries, ethical frameworks, and techniques that enhance innate capabilities.

 Many begin by researching accredited programs in their chosen modality.
 Seek courses taught by practitioners with substantial experience, solid reputations, and clear ethical standards.